zengzzzzz/golang-trending-archive/README.md

 * 【2024-08-01】[usnistgov / dioptra](https://github.com/usnistgov/dioptra) - Test Software for the Characterization of AI Technologies
 ## Java

+* 【2024-08-08】[aws / aws-sdk-java-v2](https://github.com/aws/aws-sdk-java-v2) - The official AWS SDK for Java - Version 2
+* 【2024-08-08】[software-mansion / react-native-svg](https://github.com/software-mansion/react-native-svg) - SVG library for React Native, React Native Web, and plain React web projects.
+* 【2024-08-08】[debezium / debezium](https://github.com/debezium/debezium) - Change data capture for a variety of databases.
+Please log issues at https://issues.redhat.com/browse/DBZ.
+* 【2024-08-08】[apache / druid](https://github.com/apache/druid) - Apache Druid: a high performance real-time analytics database.
+* 【2024-08-08】[SeleniumHQ / selenium](https://github.com/SeleniumHQ/selenium) - A browser automation framework and ecosystem.
+* 【2024-08-08】[checkstyle / checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
+By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
+It can be invoked with an ANT task and a command line program.
 * 【2024-08-07】[google / gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 * 【2024-08-07】[apache / pulsar](https://github.com/apache/pulsar) - Apache Pulsar - distributed pub-sub messaging system
 * 【2024-08-07】[Activiti / Activiti](https://github.com/Activiti/Activiti) - Activiti is a light-weight workflow and Business Process Management (BPM) Platform targeted at business people, developers and system admins.
 Its core is a super-fast and rock-solid BPMN 2 process engine for Java.
 It's open-source and distributed under the Apache license.
 Activiti runs in any Java application, on a server, on a cluster or in the…